danialgoodwin/anonsage.com/README.md

 - Preloading: Start loading the link when the user hovers over the link, rather than waiting for the click event.
 Feels much faster this way.
 - Static site

+### TODO
+- Add keyboard shortcuts `j` and `k` for navigating up and down posts
+- Add short description to post YAML to be shown on the blog posts pages
+- Add topics filter, choose one tag, and provide count?
+- Maybe add section for 'words that haven't gone together before' or haven't been together in the same sentence before.
+This would perhaps go in the 'wiki' section?
+- Maybe add an anonlang/ route that can act exactly like a blog, but without dates.
+Or, dates is fine too?

 ## Usage